 In a Nutshell

 Indifference curves are graphical representations of various combinations of two commodities which an individual considers equally valuable.
 They are used to analyze consumer preferences and a number of other concepts.
-There are four important properties of indifference curves that describe most of them: (1) Indifference curves are downward sloping, (2) higher indifference curves are preferred to lower ones, (3) indifference curves cannot intersect, and (4) indifference curves are convex (i.e. bowed inward).
+There are four important properties of indifference curves that describe most of them: (1) They are downward sloping, (2) higher indifference curves are preferred to lower ones, (3) they cannot intersect, and (4) indifference curves are convex (i.e. bowed inward).